 Powell v.
 Commissioner, T.C.
 Memo.
 2009-174, 98 T.C.M.
 (CCH) 56 (2009) – the court imposed $25,000 of sanctions against the taxpayer and $4,725 against his attorney for making frivolous arguments and delaying the proceedings.

 Wetzel v.
 Commissioner, T.C.
 Memo.
 2005-211, 90 T.C.M.
 (CCH) 266 (2005) – the court imposed a $15,000 penalty against Wetzel, a professional tax return preparer, for making frivolous arguments because he knew or should have known the arguments were frivolous.

 Takaba v.
 Commissioner, 119 T.C.
-285, 295 (2002) – the court rejected the argument that income received from sources within the United States is not taxable income, stating that “[t]he 861 argument is contrary to established law and, for that reason, frivolous” and imposed sanctions of $10,500 against the petitioner’s attorney, as well as sanctions of $15,000 against the petitioner, for making such groundless arguments.
+285, 295 (2002) – the court rejected the argument that income received from sources within the United States is not taxable income, stating that “[t]he 861 argument is contrary to established law and, for that reason, frivolous” and imposed sanctions of $10,500 against the taxpayer’s attorney as well as sanctions of $15,000 against the taxpayer for making such groundless arguments.

 Edwards v.
 Commissioner, T.C.
 Memo.
 2002-169, 84 T.C.M.
 (CCH) 24, 42 (2002) – the court found that sanctions were appropriate against both the taxpayer and his attorney for making groundless arguments and stated that “[a]n attorney cannot advance frivolous arguments to this Court with impunity, even if those arguments were initially developed by the client.”
 In a supplemental opinion, the court sanctioned the taxpayer $24,000 and the attorney $13,050.
 Edwards v.
 Commissioner, T.C.
 Memo.
 2003-149, 85 T.C.M.
 (CCH) 1357.